The Issues

 Training & Education

-Unique, specialised training to help you and your team better understand the needs of people impacted by brain injury.
+Synapse delivers unique training to help you, and your team, better understand the needs of people impacted by brain injuries.

 Read more